findmypast/vaultex/README.md

 ```
 ## Configuration

+You can configure your vault endpoint with a single environment variable:

+* `VAULT_ADDR`

+Or a single application variable:

+* `:vaultex, :vault_addr`

+An example value for `VAULT_ADDR` is `http://127.0.0.1:8200`.

-The vault endpoint can be specified with environment variables:
+Alternatively the vault endpoint can be specified with environment variables:

 * `VAULT_HOST`
 * `VAULT_PORT`